-John Witherspoon is an comedian and actor who has performed in many television shows and films.
+John Witherspoon was an comedian and actor who has performed in many television shows and films.
 Best known for his role as Willie Jones for the Friday series, Witherspoon has also starred in films such as Hollywood Shuffle and Boomerang.

 Early Life and Career